 Cached Exchange Mode can provide you with a better experience when you use Outlook.
-A copy of your mailbox and GAL (global address book) is "cached" on your computer.
+A copy of your mailbox and GAL (Global Address List) is cached on your computer.
 This copy provides quick access to your data and is frequently updated with the mail server.
 Note: the time required to complete the initial synchronization will depend on the size of your mailbox.
 Access to all data is not available until the initial synchronization is complete.

 Enabling Cached Exchange Mode

-Cached Exchange Mode is enabled by default when you configure an Exchange account and is also highly recommended.
+Cached Exchange Mode is enabled by default when you configure an Microsoft 365 account and is also highly recommended.
 If you have Cached Exchange Mode disabled for some reason, you can enable it by following the steps below:

-- Double click your Exchange account and select the option: Use Cached Exchange Mode.
-The default setting is 12 months.
+- Select the box for Use Cached Exchange Mode.
+The default setting is 12 months - change this to your preference.

 - Click Next.